|

 “I’m not frowning.
 I’m scowling,” Daisy shot back.
 “And what else should I be doing?
 It’s February first—as in only two weeks until Valentine’s Day.
 Two weeks to find my Mr. Wonderful and make him fall in love with me.”

 Rose sighed, glancing out the windows that lined the western wall.
-She didn’t say it, but both Rose and Daisy were counting the hours until the sun dipped behind the San Diego city skyline.
+Neither one of them said it, but Daisy knew they were both counting the hours until the sun dipped behind the San Diego city skyline, marking the end of another day’s opportunity.
 Sunshine, it seemed, was necessary for the crystal heart perched on the shelf behind the bar to light up and do its thing—identify each of the girls’ one true love.
+So far Daisy hadn’t seen even a twinkle out of it.

-Rose tried not to grin, but Daisy saw her lips quirk and her friend couldn’t hide the mischievous sparkle in her eyes.
-“Honestly, Daisy, the odds of Max being my one true love are about a million to one.
-He doesn’t even like me and I have no intention of falling in love with him, no matter what that heart says.
+Rose grinned.
+“That would be tragic.
+But seriously, the odds that a crystal heart is right about Max being my one true love are about a million to one.
+He doesn’t even like me and I have no intention of falling in love with him, no matter what some gypsy says.
 I’m just telling you what happened.”

 “The heart started to glow and you saw its reflection on him,” Daisy muttered.
 “I heard.”

-But that fateful night a year ago when they’d met the gypsy—before their dream had all come together—they’d just been friends dressed up and out on the town, pretending that not having a date on Valentine’s Day was their choice.
+But that fateful night a year ago, before their dream had all come together, they’d just been friends dressed up and out on the town, pretending that not having a date on Valentine’s Day was their choice.

 “Never seen it choose three before,” the gypsy said with a little too much glee.